2021 Webinar: PSC and Hepatic Fibrosis: An Update from the Field

 Dr. Huebert is an Associate Editor for American Journal of Physiology: GI and Liver Physiology and serves as an editorial board member for Hepatology.
 He has also served on the American Association for the Study of Liver Diseases (AASLD) Research Awards Committee and was Chair of the Abstract Review Committees for AASLD and DDW in Molecular Biology and Stem Cell Biology.

 Cynthia Levy, MD, FAASLD is a Professor of Medicine in the Division of Digestive Health and Liver Diseases and is the Associate Director of the Schiff Center for Liver Diseases at the University of Miami.
 She was awarded the Arthur Hertz Endowed Chair in Liver Diseases.
 Dr. Levy received her M.D. from Universidade Federal do Rio de Janeiro (UFRJ).
 She completed house staff training both at her home University and subsequently at University of Miami/Jackson Memorial Hospital, in Miami, FL.
-Dr. Levy completed her 3-year Gastroenterology Fellowship at Mayo Clinic in Rochester, Minnesota, and a 1-year Transplant Hepatology Fellowship at University of Florida, in Gainesville, FL.
+Dr. Levy completed her three-year Gastroenterology Fellowship at Mayo Clinic in Rochester, Minnesota, and a one-year Transplant Hepatology Fellowship at University of Florida in Gainesville, FL.